 Prior to Test

-- Echocardiogram—an ultrasound test used to examine the size, shape, and motion of the heart and the function of its valves
+- Echocardiogram—an ultrasound test used to check how the heart looks and works

-- Not eat or drink anything with caffeine 12-24 hours before the test.
+- Not eat or drink anything with caffeine 12 to 24 hours before the test

 Description of Test